Oktoberfest Germany 2025: Witness The World’s Biggest Beer Festival In Munich

 Photo: Pixabay / Pexels / Image For Representation Only

 Oktoberfest Germany draws millions, so places to stay in Munich don’t last long.
 If you want to be near the action, look around Theresienwiese.
-Neighbourhoods like Ludwigsvorstadt, Isarvorstadt, or Schwanthalerhöhe are within walking distance.
+Neighbourhoods like Ludwigsvorstadt, Isarvorstadt, or Schwanthalerhöhe are within walking distance and you also get a chance for best places to visit in Germany.
 Hotels here book fast and usually staying close means you don’t have to worry about catching the last train.
 For cheaper options, try districts like Giesing, Sendling, or Haidhausen.
 These areas are connected to Theresienwiese by U-Bahn.
 Hostels fill fast and prices go up as the festival nears.
 Some visitors go for package deals that include a bed, entry, and transport.

 Tips For Travellers